 Credit: NEW YORK YANKEES.
 ALL RIGHTS RESERVED

 Shorter days and cooler nights mean one thing—it’s time for the playoffs and the World Series!
-The team with the most rings in the sport’s fabled history, the New York Yankees, are once again playing October baseball.
-Can the Bronx Bombers succeed in their quest for a 28th title?
+The team with the most rings in the sport’s fabled history, the New York Yankees, are usually still playing baseball in October, as the Bronx Bombers pursue their quest for a record 28th title.

 Tickets: Visit the New York Yankees website to purchase postseason tickets.

-Where to eat: While you’re at a game, try Yankee Stadium’s delicious menu options like a steak sandwich from Lobel’s, baby back ribs from Mighty Quinn’s, or the salmon avocado roll from Haru Sushi.
+Where to eat: While you’re at a game, try Yankee Stadium’s delicious menu options like a steak sandwich from Lobel’s, baby back ribs from Mighty Quinn’s, or The Halal Guys.

 Remember that baseball season never ends in New York State!

 Baseball season runs year-round at the National Baseball Hall of Fame & Museum in Cooperstown.
 With commemorative plaques for Hall of Famers and original memorabilia from decades past, this is a must-see for baseball fans and history buffs.